 - Link: Apply for FoundersCard

-FoundersCard breaks down their perks into:
+FoundersCard breaks down their perks into 4 categories:

 Basically, if you can find 2 or 3 perks that make sense, you can do well with a FoundersCard membership.

-Let’s take a look at popular benefits in each category.
+With that, here are popular benefits in each category.

 - American – Rotating quarterly benefit.
 Past quarters included free Platinum elite status challenges, a percentage off fares, and Business Extra points